 Back siphonage is caused by negative pressure in the supply system.
 An unexpected pressure decrease within a system can cause water from the sewer line to be pulled back into the clean water line.
 Back siphonage most commonly results from a breakage or repairs on a water main or from heavy demand such as firefighting.

 Backflow testing is required for businesses on a yearly basis.
 Some states, such as Texas and California, require homes to be tested annually for backflow as well.
 Even if your local legislation does not require backflow testing, it is recommended that you get a licensed plumber to check on your home's plumbing.
-To test for backflow, plumbers will shut off your water and use gate and relief valves to check for leaks, unwanted movement, and that preventers work as they should.
+To test for backflow, plumbers shut off your water and use gate and relief valves to check for leaks, unwanted movement, and the functionality of backflow preventers.
 If backflow testing is not required by law where you live, you can test for it yourself.
 However, backflow testing tools are expensive and testing can be difficult, so it is recommended that a professional checks your system for potential harm.

 What is a backflow prevention device?